Reloaded-Project/Reloaded-III/docs/Loader/Platforms/OSX.md

 Not planned; unless there's demand for it.<br/>
 I (Sewer) have never owned Apple hardware, and Virtual Machine development is very painful.

+Aside from some security measures though, a lot of the details will be similar to Linux.